Need to talk? Call 1800 882 436.

 How long can the first stage of labour last?

-The first stage of labour is the longest stage and can last for 12 hours if you are having your first baby, and about 8 hours if you have given birth before.
-However, exact times will vary significantly between each labour.
+The first stage of labour is the longest but its length can vary widely between births.
+It usually lasts around 12 hours for your first birth, and about 8 hours if you have given birth before.

-Some women do not notice contractions during the first stage of labour, particularly at the beginning, so they may only realise that they are in labour towards the end of the first stage.
+Some people do not notice contractions at the start, only realising they are in labour towards the end of the first stage.

 When should I go to the hospital or birthing centre?

-If you have had a normal and uncomplicated pregnancy, you should go to your hospital or birthing centre when you are experiencing contractions every 3 to 5 minutes, or when you are no longer coping at home.
-At this stage, it’s likely that your cervix will be dilated to between 4 and 6 centimetres, and you be will in the active phase of the first stage of labour.
+If you have had a normal and uncomplicated pregnancy, you should go to your hospital or birthing centre when you are feeling contractions every 3 to 5 minutes, or you can no longer manage at home.
+At this stage, your cervix will likely be dilated to between 4 and 6 centimetres, and you will be in the active phase of the first stage of labour.

 You should also call or go to your hospital or birthing centre if: